-May is Elder Abuse Prevention Month and all month Adult Protective Services (APS) is working with community partners and professional groups around the state to raise awareness about adult abuse, neglect, and financial exploitation.
-See a list of events at Everyonesbusiness.org and get involved if you can.
-Check back frequently for new events in your area.
+June is Elder Abuse Awareness Month and all month Adult Protective Services (APS) is working with community partners and professional groups around the state to raise awareness about adult abuse, neglect, and financial exploitation.

 APS is a division of the Texas Department of Family and Protective Services (DFPS).
 Its mission is to protect people who are 65 or older or who have disabilities from abuse, neglect, and exploitation by investigating, and providing or arranging for services to alleviate or prevent further maltreatment.